Xinef/topics/float-clear/index.md

   width: 20%;
 }
 ```
+These illustrations have aside float: left on the right.
 ![](columns.png)

 **Notice how the two widths don’t add up to `100%`—I’ve done that to leave a little space (gutter) between the two columns.
 But that causes some problems.**